TelegramBots/Telegram.Bot.Framework/docs/wiki/deployment/ubuntu-nginx-selfsigned.md

 > Note that the CN, `example.com` here, should exactly match the domain name in webhook URL you set in bot's settings.

+> If you don't have a DNS name for your server, you might be able to obtain one for free from [Freenom](https://www.freenom.com).

 Copy bot certificate files to Nginx configuration directory.

 ```bash